MagicTheGathering/mtg-sdk-java/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.magicthegathering/javasdk/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.magicthegathering/javasdk)

 Java SDK for using the [magicthegathering.io](http://magicthegathering.io) APIs.
 Note that API use is free and does not require authentication or registration, but some rate limits apply.
-Read official API website for more information.
+Read the official API website for more information.

 Add the dependency to your project and you're good to go!